 To better meet the needs of our students, the Organizational Leadership doctoral program is designed with two types of course formats: Traditional or Global Access.

-Traditional format classes meet one evening a week and on occasional weekends at our Irvine or West Los Angeles Graduate Campuses.
+Traditional format classes meet one evening a week and on occasional weekends at our West Los Angeles Graduate Campus.

 Global Access Format

-The Global Access format offers a learning structure that meets face-to-face two times a term from Thursday to Sunday, coupled with weekly, one hour online sessions.
-The face-to-face meetings are held at the West Los Angeles Graduate Campus.
+The Global Access format offers a learning structure that meets face-to-face two times a term for four days, coupled with weekly, one-hour online sessions.
+Face-to-face meetings are held Thursday-Sunday at the West Los Angeles Graduate Campus, and Wednesday-Saturday at the Irvine Graduate Campus.

 Students who choose to pursue their doctoral degree in Organizational Leadership must choose between the Traditional or Global Access format.